-@StaticallyExecutable method and any method it calls must be on the classpath for the compiler, because they are reflectively called at compile-time to perform the constant value analysis.
-Any standard library methods (such as those annotated as @StaticallyExecutable in file statically-executable.astub) will already be on the classpath.
+Additionally, a @StaticallyExecutable method and any method it calls must be on the classpath for the compiler, because they are reflectively called at compile-time to perform the constant value analysis.
 To use @StaticallyExecutable on methods in your own code, you should first compile the code without the Constant Value Checker and then add the location of the resulting .class files to the classpath.
-This can be done by either adding the destination path to your environment variable CLASSPATH or by passing the argument -classpath path/to/class/files to the call.
-The latter would look similar to: -processor org.checkerframework.common.value.ValueChecker -Astubs=statically-executable.astub -classpath \$CLASSPATH:\$MY\PROJECT/build/
+For example, the command-line arguments to the Checker Framework might include:

+'''

+-processor org.checkerframework.common.value.ValueChecker

+-Astubs=statically-executable.astub

+-classpath $CLASSPATH:MY_PROJECT/build/

+'''